tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

 - **Dependencies:**, lets you set which of the other submitted tasks have to be successfully completed before starting the current task execution: these tasks can be added from the box on the right where all submitted tasks are displayed.

 Task execution can be started and stopped from the task list.
-If you are using the OpenToonz render farm, render tasks and sub-tasks will be distributed on the farm, one for each computer, so that several tasks can be executed at the same time (see  :ref:`Using the OpenToonz Farm <using_the_toonz_farm>`  ).
+If you are using the Tahoma render farm, render tasks and sub-tasks will be distributed on the farm, one for each computer, so that several tasks can be executed at the same time (see  :ref:`Using the Tahoma Farm <using_the_toonz_farm>`  ).

 When the tasks are executed, the icon color tells the status of the task according to the following color code: